You said your book took quite a long time to write, how long exactly?

 In 2005, when I finished the class I mentioned, I said to myself, I really want to look into Alonso de León’s expeditions further.
 My degree was supposed to be in Spanish Golden Age Literature, but it changed completely after that Colonial Spanish Paleography class.
 I talked to my professor and went into Historical Linguistics.
 He provided me with some initial manuscript copies, then I did some additional research, applied for research grants, traveled to different archives, and in the end, I located the sixteen manuscript copies I am analyzing in my book.
 The reason why the most published English translation of the 1689 manuscript had so many errors is, in part, because it was based on the least reliable manuscript copy Continue reading “Interview with Dr. Orellano Norris: “General Alonso de León’s Expeditions into Texas, 1686-1690””→

-For centuries European and Anglo-American powers pushed closer to Karankawa land.
-During this period, the depiction of the Karankawa inflated into the realm of absurdity.
-This propaganda served to dehumanize and other the Karankawa, making their extermination all the easier to stomach.
+For centuries European and Anglo-American powers pushed closer to the Karankawas land.
+During this period, the depiction of the Karankawas inflated into the realm of absurdity.
+This propaganda served to dehumanize and other the Karankawas, making their extermination all the easier to stomach.
 Today similarly harmful disinformation survives and thrives.
-In junior highs around Texas, on Galveston ghost tours, at boy-scout campouts, the Karankawa are represented as giants “between seven and eight feet tall.”
+In junior highs around Texas, on Galveston ghost tours, at boy-scout campouts, the Karankawas are represented as giants “between seven and eight feet tall.”

-In 1720, more than a hundred years prior to the Karankawas encounter with Noah Smithwick, First People of the same culture spotted French Captain Jean Beranger anchoring in the protected waters of Aransas Bay to repair two of his vessels.
-When sailors from Beranger’s ship went ashore to fetch fresh water, they “were seized by fear” upon sighting the Karankawa.
+In 1720, more than a hundred years prior to the Karankawas encounter with the brash Noah Smithwick, the Karankawas spotted the French Captain Jean Beranger anchoring in the protected waters of Aransas Bay to repair two of his vessels.
+When sailors from Beranger’s ship went ashore to fetch fresh water, they “were seized by fear” upon sighting the Indians.
 The sailors swiftly paddled back to their ship.
-A short while later, the Karankawa saw a launch headed their direction.
+A short while later, the Karankawas saw a launch headed their direction.
 Captain Beranger shifted nervously within it.Continue reading “Sizing-up the Karankawa: Were the Karankawa Giants?”→

 A few months back I commissioned the talented Michelle Huang to paint a portrait of two Karankawa Native Americans: one male, one female.
 The only information she received to do so were first-hand descriptions made in the 16th and 17th century.
 She just finished her painting and it turned out incredible!